-As from the 1 July a new method of glass recycling will begin in Tararua.
+Residents are reminded that from the 1 July a new method of glass recycling will begin in Tararua District.

-Until now glass collected from drop off centres throughout the district has been sent to the Eketahuna Landfill, to be re-used as temporary cover material.
+Until now glass collected in the district was sent to the Eketahuna Landfill, to be re-used as temporary cover material.

 One major change to glass recycling for residents is that all glass must be colour sorted as it is disposed of.